 Goal 8.1.
-To effectively manage, conserve, preserve and protect Martin County's coastal natural resources, giving consideration to an equitable balance of public and private property rights; by developing and implementing programs and procedures, limiting coastal development activities and providing for mitigation of development impacts.
+To effectively manage, conserve, preserve and protect Martin County's coastal natural resources, giving consideration to an equitable balance of public and private property rights; by developing and implementing programs and procedures, limiting coastal development activities; and providing for mitigation of development impacts; and increase community resilience to protect property, cultural, and natural resources from natural vulnerabilities.